 Who do you share my personal data with?

 To verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
 As part of this process your data will be shared with the Department of Work and Pensions and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service.
-You can find more information about this here:.
 The full electoral register is published once a year and is updated every month.
 It can only be supplied to the following people and organisations:

 - British Library